Tommy Solomon (3rd Rock from the Sun)

 Tommy Solomon is a fictional character created by Bonnie and Terry Turner from the American sitcom 3rd Rock from the Sun.
 He was portrayed by Joseph Gordon-Levitt.

 Ironic age

 When the Solomons originally arrived on Earth, Tommy, despite being the oldest of the aliens, was given the body of a teenage boy.
 Despite having to act like a kid all the time, Tommy's real age shines through, particularly when he plays the role of mentor to High Commander Dick, ostensibly Tommy's father while on Earth.
 During one episode, Tommy announces he has retired from the mission, and starts behaving like a stereotypical old man, even hanging out at the old folks' home (where he poses as one of the resident's nephews).
 As Information Officer, Tommy is the smartest and most Earth-savvy of the Solomons, and he is charged with gathering information about humans, mainly from television shows and films.
-Joseph Gordon-Levitt left the series during the final season, so the storyline has his character Tommy away at college.
+In season 6, Tommy moves out to attend college but his character continues to be in the rest of the series.